 Common Name: Hui Hui Suan

-Ranunculus chinensis is a Perennial up to 0.60 metres tall.
+Ranunculus chinensis is a perennial plant that can grow up to 0.60 metres tall.

 Although no specific record of toxicity has been found for this plant, many if not all members of this genus are poisonous.
 These toxins can be destroyed by heat or by drying[